Parent PLUS Loan Deferment, Forbearance and Other Repayment Options

 2. Sign up for an alternative repayment plan

 A federal parent PLUS loan is eligible for other repayment plans outside of ICR.
-If you need some more breathing room in your budget, consider these alternatives:
+If you need more breathing room in your budget, consider these alternatives:

-3. Find out if you’re eligible for parent PLUS loan forgiveness
+3. Consider parent PLUS loan forgiveness

-4. Refinance the federal parent PLUS loan (in your child’s name)
+4. Refinance your federal parent PLUS loan

 5. Ask your child to help out

-6. Consider parent PLUS loan deferment or forbearance
+When to resort to parent PLUS loan deferment or forbearance

 Parent PLUS loan deferment or forbearance may be an option in the following situations:

-- If you’re serving in the Peace Corps
+- You’re serving in the Peace Corps